bufbuild/protovalidate/docs/custom-constraints.md

 }
 ```

-To create a validation rule, define a Constraint message with a unique
+To create a validation rule, define a Rule message with a unique
 id, an appropriate error message, and a valid CEL expression.
 The validation
 will fail if the expression evaluates to false or a non-empty string.